 Head Sommelier Dražen Matković

 Dražen has roots in Dalmatia but was raised in Slavonia.
-Having lived and worked around Korčula’s vineyards for over a decade, Dražen has speciality knowledge about Croatian vintages and local history, with particular emphasis on the unique grape varieties of South Dalmatia, Korčula island and the Pelješac Pennisula.
-He attended the Wine and Spirit Education Trust (WSET) in London and is an associate of WSET Croatia, representing the country in wine forums internationally.
+Having lived and worked around Korčula’s vineyards for over a decade, Dražen has deep knowledge of Croatian wines and local history, with particular emphasis on the unique grape varieties of South Dalmatia, Korčula island and the Pelješac Pennisula.
+He attended the Wine and Spirit Education Trust (WSET) in London, achieving Level 3, and is an associate of WSET Croatia, representing the country in wine forums internationally.

 Q & A